XingYing99/YourSingapore/README.md

 This page displays a list of attractions, filtered based on the user’s selected date and location.
 ![image](https://user-images.githubusercontent.com/71431944/159394018-d5080e28-5c84-4fbe-948c-f3bac9241c03.png)

-The key features and functionalities of this page include:
-●	Activities List Header
-○	Weather Information
--	Displays the predicted weather and it’s associated icon
--	Header image changes based on weather type (rain, cloudy, sunny) ○	Date Information and Date Picker
--	Allows the user to conveniently change his/her initial selected date ●	Navigation Bar
-○	View Planner button
--	Router link directing users to the planner page
-○	Search Attraction
--	Input field allowing users to search for an attraction based on it’s name ○	Filters
--	Caters for a combination of multiple client side filters
--	Filters include: location, promotion type, activity type, price range and catered demographic group

 #### ActivityDetails.vue
 Each attraction has an activity details page, displaying key attraction-specific information.

 ![image](https://user-images.githubusercontent.com/71431944/159394147-2269d03a-61b0-4bf4-9afb-d4132fce1bd1.png)

-The key features and functionalities of this page include:
-●	Header
-●	Essential Information
-○	Name, picture, description, operating hours, pricing options and promotion details ●	Explore Food Options Button
-○	Router link to the eateries page (Eateries.vue)
-○	Stores attraction name in SessionStorage, allowing eateries to be filtered based on the attraction ●	Book Now Button
-○	Router link to the attraction’s official website for more information or for online booking ●	Add to Planner Function
-○	Select timing dropdown
--	Allows users to select their preferred visit timing
--	Alert users should no timing be selected
--	Alerts users should there be a timing clash with other planned activities ○	Router link to the Planners.vue
-○	Attraction name, address and selected timing is stored in SessionStorage to be displayed in the Planner page

 #### Eateries.vue